Nityanand4680/FAI-Advanced/README.md

 Advantages of the services in Angular:
 - Helps in maintaining singleton data so that U can use it across the Components.
 - Helps in Dependency Injection.
 All services in Angular will have a Directive called @Injectable that makes it to be used anywhere, in any component of the module available.
 How to create a service:
 ```
 ng g s Services/Employee --skip-tests=true
 ```

+4. Apply the routing feature to the existing angular app:
+### Routing:
+	- U can create a seperate module and add it into the App.Module.
+However, U can create it within the App Module itself.
+	- U need to define the routes using Routes[] defined in RouterModule.
+The routes contain the possible Url mappings to the respective Components.
+U should also add the RouterModule.forRoots(routes) line in the imports section of the module.
+	- U should use the <router-outlet> tag for defining the location for loading the components when the route pattern is requested in the Url.
+	- Hyperlinks will be set using router-link attribute instead of href.